 Georgia offers a wide variety of accredited addiction treatment facilities throughout the state.
 These drug and alcohol rehab facilities are designed to help addicted individuals safely withdraw from substance abuse and achieve long-term recovery.

 Through the use of individualized treatment plans and multiple therapeutic and clinical approaches, treatment centers in Georgia help individuals learn to manage their substance use disorder.
+According to the Substance Abuse & Mental Health Services Administration (SAMHSA), there are over 280 substance abuse treatment options located in Georgia.

 Most treatment facilities also provide behavioral support for co-occurring mental health issues (dual diagnosis) and healthy habit formation that encourages a fulfilling lifestyle.